 |1 to 8 Weeks – if you have cannabis knowledgeable legal representation it could be fast.
 If you want to launch a cannabis product get started on this NOW!|

 |2.
 Size up your product. |

 You may already have your product designed and ready to go.
-Or possibly you are already on the market and just have to convert your packaging to be marijuana packaging child-resistant compliant.
+Or possibly you are already on the market and just have to upgrade to child-resistant packaging.
 If you’re just starting to develop your product consider yourself lucky.
 Thinking about marijuana packaging at the early stages of product development will help to drive decisions and avoid frustration later.
 We are going to make the assumption that you are required to implement child proof (or child resistant) packaging.
 The child proof requirement narrows down your search for options.
-Be flexible on the size of your product to promote fit in existing child proof marijuana packaging that is off the shelf.
-Since child proof packaging requires third party certification, there are less options to choose from.
+Be flexible on the size of your product so it can fit in existing child proof marijuana packaging that is off the shelf.
+Since child proof packaging requires third party certification, there are fewer options to choose from.
 Start by doing a google search and request samples from everyone you possibly can.
-Understand what MOQ (minimum order quantity) is which could rule out some options.
-Here are some search terms to use for identifying marijuana packaging companies: child-resistant marijuana product packaging, reusable and recyclable cannabis packaging, child proof packaging, cannabis packaging, child proof box, child proof packaging supplier.
+Understand what MOQ (minimum order quantity) is, which could rule out some options.
 After you get all of your samples of child proof marijuana packaging you will have to choose one that meets the basic physical requirements of your product.
 This will narrow down decisions that have to be made in the following steps.